backube/volsync/helm/volsync/README.md

   - Annotations to add to the operator's service account
 - `serviceAccount.name`: none
   - Override the name of the operator's ServiceAccount
+- `service.ipFamilyPolicy`: (empty)
+  - Set the ip family policy to configure dual-stack see [Configure dual-stack](https://kubernetes.io/docs/concepts/services-networking/dual-stack/#services)
+- `service.ipFamilies`: none
+  - Sets the families that should be supported and the order in which they should be applied to ClusterIP as well.
+Can be IPv4 and/or IPv6.
 - `podSecurityContext`: none
   - Allows setting the security context for the operator pod
 - `podAnnotations`: none